EvelynPloetz/Deep-LASI/docs/source/installation.rst

 This *GitLab* repository contains:

 * *source*: the open-source version of *Deep-LASI*
-* *standalone versions*: the compiled versions for Windows and Mac
 * *demos*: Some example data that users can use to try out *Deep-LASI*'s functionalities.

 Installing the stand-alone version of *Deep-LASI*